Overhead view of raw rice grains in a bowl surrounded by vegetables.

 Rice is MyPlate Approved

-U.S.-grown rice is MyPlate approved!
+USA Rice is proud to be recognized as a MyPlate Gold Champion National Strategic Partner.
 MyPlate, the nutrition guide from USDA’s Center for Nutrition Policy and Promotion, helps Americans find their healthy eating plan and build on it throughout life.
-Specific to rice, MyPlate recommends that healthy eaters make a quarter of their plate grains and that half of consumed grains should be whole grains which provide more nutrients like dietary fiber.
+Rice serves as a staple MyPlate-approved grain choice with MyPlate recommending that healthy eaters make a quarter of their plate grains, and that half of consumed grains be whole grains which provide more nutrients like dietary fiber.
 The remaining grains may come from refined or enriched grains.
-Enriched grains contain important B vitamins and iron.
-U.S.-grown rice is the perfect way to meet this grain recommendation!
+Enriched grains contain important B vitamins and iron, while serving as a great vehicle for other healthy foods.
+U.S.-grown rice is the perfect way to meet the grain recommendation and help consumers attain and maintain healthy eating patterns.

 For more information, visit MyPlate.gov.